 Masonite® Siding is widely known as hardboard or clapboard.
 It is made from wood fiber, wax and resin.
 Masonite siding is distributed both in lapboard and panels, each available in various external textures that are designed to look like conventional lumber siding.
 The biggest benefit to Masonite® siding is its low price.
 During the 1980s and 90s, there were some problems with the siding, which included rot, discoloration, blistering and deterioration.
 The popularity of the hardboard has not recovered after a massive recall.

 Not many homeowners are aware that there are a lot of different stucco siding options; from inexpensive and less durable one-coat mixes to three coat systems and commercial systems.
 There is also EIFS—synthetic stucco and other products that mimic stucco.
 The major disadvantage of stucco construction is material susceptibility to moisture.
 Without the proper barriers in place moisture can penetrate and move up the stucco finish.
 This can cause premature peeling, especially in the lower portions of the stucco material.
-Stucco is brittle and does not flex with your house quite as well as vinyl, fiber cement, or steel siding does.
+Stucco is brittle and does not flex with your house quite as well as vinyl or fiber cement siding does.
 This results in crack development and high maintenance cost.

-Seamless Choice works with the leading siding manufacturers in the industry like US Seamless, Quality Edge, Crane, Alside, GAF, Variform, Certainteed and James Hardie.
+Seamless Choice works with the leading siding manufacturers in the industry like Quality Edge, Crane, Alside, GAF, Variform, Certainteed and James Hardie.
 When it’s time to build your next home or remodel your current residence, our professional and reliable staff is available to assist you from start to finish with your project.
-As a licensed home siding contractor, we can handle the installation of your new vinyl siding, fiber cement, hardie board siding by James Hardie, seamless steel siding and more.
+As a licensed home siding contractor, we can handle the installation of your new vinyl siding, fiber cement, hardie board siding by James Hardie and more.
 Call (719) 445-7888 to speak to one of our home improvement specialists to find out more today.